RaulRC/beeva-poc-nifi-usecases/README.md

 NiFi is ready to interact with services such as ElasticSearch or REST APIs.
 In this step, collected tweets are going to be sent into an ElasticSearch in order to visualize the results.

+* Sending information to ElasticSearch

-## 4. Sentiment Analysis with Watson and NiFi
+## 4. Use case: Sentiment Analysis with Watson and NiFi

 Sentiment Analysis with IBM Watson end 2 end: from Tweet collect to parameter visualizations.

+* Tweet feeding
+* Extracting values
+* Sending to watson
+* Receiving response and formatting
+* Sending to ElasticSearch
+* Transform response
+* Storing response

-## 5. Other use casese with NiFi and Big Data Tools
+## 5. Other use cases with NiFi and Big Data Tools

 NiFi is capable of interact with other Big Data tools and frameworks, such as HBase, Kafka, HDFS, Cassandra,...
 In this point this features are going to be shown.

+* Brief explanation of different features
+* Integration with other Big Data Tools